 Majority of food wastage in India is caused before it is packaged.
 This is caused due to the loopholes in the transport and infrastructure system in India.
 The government has looked into this and started finding investments to develop better technology to reduce this wastage.

-For reducing the wastage of cooked food, the government can set up a service where they collect food from every source, and set up a shelter where the hungry people can come and feed themselves for free or at a subsidized rate.
+Food redistribution: Food redistribution or donation programs are a method for reducing both food loss and waste.
+For reducing the wastage of cooked food, the government can set up a service where they collect food from every source and set up a shelter where the hungry people can come and feed themselves for free or at a subsidized rate.
 This way they do not have to hunt for the hungry people, who might be staying at a remote place and wouldn’t get an advantage of the service if not present at a particular time, or might not come out and stay undernourished for their pride.

 All the efforts by the government and organizations would not succeed if there is no individual involvement.
 In order to participate in the movement to save food, there are certain things every individual has to do.

-Lastly, make a habit of completing every grain of food present on your plate.
-That in itself will teach you lot of lessons.
+6. Lastly, make a habit of completing every grain of food present on your plate.
+That in itself will teach you a lot of lessons.